Same-sex adoption in the United States: Florida

-In Florida, a 1977 law prohibited adoption by homosexuals following the anti-gay Save Our Children campaign led by Anita Bryant.
+In Florida, a 1977 law prohibited adoption by homosexuals following the Save Our Children campaign led by Anita Bryant.
 In November 2008, a state circuit court struck down the law through In re: Gill, a case involving a gay male couple raising two foster children placed with them in 2004 by state child welfare workers.
 Through an appeal on September 22, 2010, Florida's Third District Court of Appeals unanimously upheld the decision of the lower court.
 The state did not appeal.
 The 1977 law that banned homosexuals from adoption was repealed on July 1, 2015.

 In 2015, a case was brought before federal District Judge Robert Hinkle of the United States District Court for the Northern District of Florida.
 The Florida Department of Health refused to issue a birth certificate recognizing both partners in a same-sex relationship.
 The plaintiffs in the case asked Judge Hinkle to declare this policy unconstitutional.
 He set a deadline of January 6, 2016, for the Department of Health to reply to the plaintiffs' motion for summary judgment.
 In January 2017, Florida reached a settlement with the plaintiffs, agreeing to issue correct birth certificates to all married same-sex couples on an equal basis.

+Georgia

+In July 2022, couple William and Zachary Zulock, were arrested for sexually abusing their two adoptive sons.
+The case garnered significant attention among right-wing political commentators in the United States, with figures such as Charlie Kirk, Laura Ingraham, and Matt Walsh unfoundedly linking same-sex adoption to the crimes of the Zulock couple.
+The case was also taken as a political statement by Argentine president Javier Milei, who implied at the 2025 World Economic Forum, that gay men were prone to abusing children and labelling gender ideology as pedophilia.